kaiwalya4850/cowin-vaccine-bot/README.md

 # Cowin Bot

-My own bot on telegram is live by this username: @CoWINchecker_bot
+My own bot on telegram is live by this username: @CoWINchecker_bot (inactive now!)

 A telegram bot that shows a number of available vaccines in vaccination centers near you.